cmuscioly/cmuscioly.github.io/tournament.md

 <hr>
 _Last updated: Friday, January 10, 2020_

-_Update 01/20: Circuit Lab is in HH A101, not A110._
+_Update 01/10: Circuit Lab is in HH A101, not A110._

-_Update 01/20: links to on-campus dining locations added._
+_Update 01/10: links to on-campus dining locations added._

+_Update 01/11 7:30am: Protein Modeling exam moved to *WEH 5202*_

 We will host our second invitational tournament on **Saturday, January 11th, 2020**, on Carnegie Mellon's Pittsburgh campus.